ory/hydra/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support request
-about: Please use our forums (community.ory.sh) or the chat (ory.sh/chat) to ask for support.
+about: Please use our forums (community.ory.sh) or the chat (ory.sh/chat) to ask for support

 ---